Leadership Faux Pas #6 – Being Disingenuous

 - You deal in reality and don’t cut and splice bits and pieces of the truth in order to present a false image of what really happened to protect your ego or your reputation.

-- You give your people the credit for the work instead of taking credit for their work in an attempt to make yourself look better because you’re insecure.
+- You give your people credit for their work instead of taking credit for their work in an attempt to make yourself look better because you’re insecure.

 - You always take care of the people side of the business and don’t get so stuck on the task of producing the show (the results).